carlosalberto/katacoda-scenarios/lightstep-demo/02-create-trace.md

 * each span must be finished by calling its finish() function
 * the start and end timestamps of the span will be captured automatically by the tracer implementation

 However, if we run this program, we will see no difference, and no traces in the tracing UI.
 That's because the function `GlobalTracer.get()` returns a no-op tracer by default.
-Try it out: `./run.sh lesson01.exercise.Hello Bryan`{{execute}}
+Try it out: `./run.sh lesson01.exercise.Hello Donut`{{execute}}